 - Oops!Something went wrong.Please try again later.

-So if you're like me, you might be more interested in profitable, growing companies, like Northeast Bank (NASDAQ:NBN).
-Now, I'm not saying that the stock is necessarily undervalued today; but I can't shake an appreciation for the profitability of the business itself.
+If, on the other hand, you like companies that have revenue, and even earn profits, then you may well be interested in Northeast Bank (NASDAQ:NBN).
+While that doesn't make the shares worth buying at any price, you can't deny that successful capitalism requires profit, eventually.
 Loss-making companies are always racing against time to reach financial sustainability, but time is often a friend of the profitable company, especially if it is growing.

-How Fast Is Northeast Bank Growing Its Earnings Per Share?
+How Quickly Is Northeast Bank Increasing Earnings Per Share?

-Careful consideration of revenue growth and earnings before interest and taxation (EBIT) margins can help inform a view on the sustainability of the recent profit growth.
+I like to see top-line growth as an indication that growth is sustainable, and I look for a high earnings before interest and taxation (EBIT) margin to point to a competitive moat (though some companies with low margins also have moats).
 I note that Northeast Bank's revenue from operations was lower than its revenue in the last twelve months, so that could distort my analysis of its margins.
-While we note Northeast Bank's EBIT margins were flat over the last year, revenue grew by a solid 94% to US$127m.
+While we note Northeast Bank's EBIT margins were flat over the last year, revenue grew by a solid 21% to US$83m.
 That's progress.

-Since Northeast Bank is no giant, with a market capitalization of US$250m, so you should definitely check its cash and debt before getting too excited about its prospects.
+Since Northeast Bank is no giant, with a market capitalization of US$217m, so you should definitely check its cash and debt before getting too excited about its prospects.

 Are Northeast Bank Insiders Aligned With All Shareholders?

-I like company leaders to have some skin in the game, so to speak, because it increases alignment of incentives between the people running the business, and its true owners.
-So it is good to see that Northeast Bank insiders have a significant amount of capital invested in the stock.
-To be specific, they have US$29m worth of shares.
+The good news, alongside the insider buying, for Northeast Bank bulls is that insiders (collectively) have a meaningful investment in the stock.
+Indeed, they hold US$27m worth of its stock.
 That's a lot of money, and no small incentive to work hard.
-That amounts to 12% of the company, demonstrating a degree of high-level alignment with shareholders.
+That amounts to 13% of the company, demonstrating a degree of high-level alignment with shareholders.